-The Service Manager connector gathers data about devices and users from Ivanti Service Manager (ISM).
+The Service Manager connector gathers data about devices and users from Ivanti Service Manager (ISM) using the Service Manager SOAP API.
 When users or devices have a ticket associated with them, information about the ticket is also included.

 - BIOS UUID

 - Device ID